ZhengYangR/BlogLifeChat/README.md

 3. delete image and text
 4. user able to sign up, sign in and logout blog
 5. page will display current sign in user information
-6. API - display time of hawaii
+6. API - display time
 7. Chat - allow users who signed in to chat with each other on the side

 ...